WordPress Anniversary: A Look at the Last 15 Years

 In 2001, the b2/cafelog blogging software was launched.
 When it was discontinued, two of its users decided to build on it, adding a new admin interface and templates.
 With that, WordPress was born on May 27, 2003.

-The user interface of WordPress evolved to look like this;
+The user interface evolved to look like this;

 After that, it was a whirlwind of big releases, from new UIs, autosave, spellcheck, widgets, speed optimisation, tagging, update notifications, post revisions, automatic updating, sticky posts, comments, bulk management, image editing, and a trash/undo feature.

-In 2006, Automattic filed trademark registration for WordPress and the WordPress logo.
-Then in 2010, Automattic transferred ownership to the WordPress Foundation, ensuring it isn’t dependent on a single company or group of developers to continue growing WordPress.
+In 2006, Automattic filed trademark registration for WordPress and the logo.
+Then in 2010, Automattic transferred ownership to the Foundation, ensuring it isn’t dependent on a single company or group of developers to continue growing.

 This was also the year the first WordCamp was held, to discuss all things WordPress.
 In 2018, there have been more than 850 WordCamps across 70 cities.